 A magician reveals the true Houdini!

 Harry Houdini, from his birth to his death, led a life of mystery and controversy.
-He was a world renowned magician, an escape artist, an author, and an avid collector and historian. he was a pioneering film-maker and aviator.
-He debucked con men and fake mediums who used magician’s tricks to cheat the public and was the frequent subject of their death threats.
-He trained policy officers in improved restraint techniques and wrote a guide for surviving mine collapses.
+He was a world renowned magician, an escape artist, an author, and an avid collector and historian.
+He was a pioneering film-maker and aviator.
+He debunked con men and fake mediums who used magician’s tricks to cheat the public and was the frequent subject of their death threats.
+He trained police officers in improved restraint techniques and wrote a guide for surviving mine collapses.

 Neary a hundred years since his untimely death, Ehrich Weiss, as Houdini, remains the famous magician in history.